 The number of New Warrants to be distributed in respect of each share of unredeemed Class A Common Stock was contingent upon the aggregate number of shares of Class A Common Stock that were redeemed in connection with the Business Combination.
 Holders who choose to redeem their shares of Class A Common Stock did not receive any New Warrants.
-Public Stockholders who choose not to redeem their shares of Class A Common Stock held at the end of business on the Closing Date, which included the 5,750,000 shares of Class A Common Stock into which Founder Shares converted in connection with the Business Combination).
-As a result, Public Stockholders who did not redeem their shares of Class A Common Stock they held, which proportionally increased if other holders elected to redeem their shares of Class A Common Stock.
+Public Stockholders who choose not to redeem their shares of Class A Common Stock share in this fixed pool of New Warrants with other non-redeeming holders (on a pro-rata basis, based on the number of shares of Class A Common Stock held at the end of business on the Closing Date, which included the 5,750,000 shares of Class A Common Stock into which Founder Shares converted in connection with the Business Combination).
+As a result, Public Stockholders who did not redeem their shares received 118 New Warrants per share of Class A Common Stock they held, which proportionally increased if other holders elected to redeem their shares of Class A Common Stock.
 We believe this structure led to a lower level of redemptions.
-Pursuant to the terms of the Existing Warrants.
+Pursuant to the terms of the Existing Warrant Agreement, the exercise price of the Public Warrants and Private Warrants could decrease to \$0.0001 after giving effect to the issuance of the New Warrants.
 Pursuant to the terms of the LLC Agreement, at least twice a month, to the extent any New Warrants have been exercised in accordance with their terms, the Company is required to purchase from the MSP Principals, proportionately, the number of Up-C Units or shares of Class A Common Stock owned by such MSP Principal equal to the Aggregate Exercise Price divided by the Warrant Exercise Price in exchange for the Aggregate Exercise Price.